janzheng/janzheng/_posts/lab/2014-03-20-sticky-sidebar.md

 3) This case is a combination of the first two cases.
 The menu behavior needs to respond to the dynamic size of the navigation element.
 It adds a small amount of complication, but still adheres to items 1) and 2).
 This is the scenario that's covered by this demo page.

-To approach scenario 3, I used "JQuery Waypoints":http://imakewebthings.com/jquery-waypoints/ to track the positions of menu objects relative to both the viewport and other objects.
-A much simpler way to implement a sticky menu is using "Skrollr":https://github.com/Prinzhorn/skrollr, but Skrollr lacks the dynamic properties of Waypoints.
+To approach scenario 3, I used [JQuery Waypoints](http://imakewebthings.com/jquery-waypoints/) to track the positions of menu objects relative to both the viewport and other objects.
+A much simpler way to implement a sticky menu is using [Skrollr](https://github.com/Prinzhorn/skrollr), but Skrollr lacks the dynamic properties of Waypoints.
 It would be a good technology for scenario 1, if the menu height and the waypoints weren't dynamic.

 The implementation using Waypoints is fairly straightforward.
 On every element change or viewport interaction (like the size of the menu changing, the page is scrolled, or the browser resized) I update the relative waypoint offsets, and the positions where the menu should stick.
 I'm using Waypoints to track for the scroll condition, and set the appropriate values when a certain scroll condition has been met.